- Practice Areas

-To arrange or submit a filing, please email Ben Winograd at email@example.com and firstname.lastname@example.org.
 Filings should be sent as PDF attachments and must be received no later than 4:00 pm Eastern Time (ET) on the day of filing.
-Please include the respondent’s name and A-number in the body of your email.
+Large filings must be received well in advance of the deadline.

 IRAC’s standard delivery charge is $100.
 However, we charge $75 for attorneys handling cases pro bono and for purchasers of the current edition of our Index of Unpublished BIA Decisions.